jeetp465/Neural-Diary/README.md

 `./get_json` Processes the output into relevant json file.

 `./test.sh` Generate captions for the frames selected and process the output to result.json.
-Later, this starts a server which can be visited on 172.27.19.28:9000 (your local server)
+Later, this starts a server which can be visited on 172.27.19.28:9000 (your local address in your case)

 ## Implicit scripts:
-get_weights.py: This compares 2 images and returns the L5 norm of the final parameters after forwarding the image on the VGG16 network. the weights are derived from ImageNet dataset 2014.
+`get_weights.py` This script compares 2 images and returns the L5 norm of the final parameters after forwarding the image on the VGG16 network.
+The weights are derived from ImageNet dataset 2014.